What type of content do you primarily create?

 If you want to record a phone call or record system audio from a computer, you'll need to use separate tools.
 Check out our guides on how to record a call and how to record computer audio.

-How to share an audio recording on iPhone
+How to share your high-quality iPhone recordings

 Say you create a podcast on your iPhone and want to transfer it to another mobile device or backup for editing.
 Voice Memos lets you easily send recordings to your Mac, iPad, or another iOS device through AirDrop.